brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 if consteval { }
 ```

-The braces are mandatory and there is no condition.
+The braces (in both the `if` and the optional `else`) are mandatory and there
+is no condition.
 If evaluation of this
 statement occurs during constant evaluation, the first substatement is executed.
 Otherwise, the second substatement (if there is one) is executed.

 This behaves exactly as today's: